Zoom on the Generac GP7500EDF

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Generac GP7500EDF provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 7,500W along with a peak wattage of 9,400W.
-While propane-powered, it provides 6,800 rated watts and 8,500 starting watts.
+Thanks to its dual-fuel technology, the Generac GP7500EDF delivers 120/240V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 7,500W and a peak wattage of 9,400W.
+When propane-powered, it has 6,800 rated watts and 8,500 peak watts.

 The GP7500EDF, with a fuel capacity of 7.9 gallons, reaches a run time of around 10 hours at 50% load utilizing gasoline (fuel consumption around 0.79 GPH).
 Alternatively, it can reach a run time of around 5 hours (on a 20 lbs tank - propane consumption around 0.94 GPH) with propane.